Retro64XYZ/retro64xyz.github.io/_posts/2017-07-11-introduction-to-dark-markets.md

 ## A Cautionary tale

 Secret Service Agent Shaun Bridges stole $800,000 worth of bitcoins from the Silk Road.
-He was arrested, pled guilty, and then laundered and stole the money from an account only he had access to.
+He was arrested, plead guilty, and then laundered and stole the money from an account only he had access to.
 This is a strong indicator that law enforcement is not yet familiar with the way that bitcoin and other cryptocurrency works.
 The Secret Service had ordered that the wallet that Shaun